 Arancini Brothers – 100% Vegan

 Crispy on the outside, chewy and gooey on the inside, Arancini Brothers base their food around one thing, and they do it to perfection.
 Rice grains are slow-cooked in herbs with garlic and onion, mixed with vegan cheese and then rolled by hand before being fried to a delicious golden hue.
 Big Dave and Little Dave started their arancini venture on Brick Lane, eventually moving to a cafe in Kentish Town.
 Having gone fully vegan in 2018 across all three branches, the menu now extends to, arancini burgers, protein-packed stews as well as the old arancini favourites.
-592 Kingsland Road E8 and 115a Kentish Town NW1, more info here.
+592 Kingsland Road E8, more info here.

 Paradise Unbakery – 100% Vegan